-We find that the main difference between trajectory equation~\eqref{trajectory_equation} in the quantum-corrected spacetime and that in the Schwarzschild BH is the additional term $\mu(r)$, which modifies the radial metric by quantum geometry.
-Figure~\ref{fig:function_μ(r)} illustrates the behavior of the function $B(r)$ at selected values of $\zeta/M$ is illustrated in Fig.~\ref{fig:function_μ(r)}.
-We can see that when $\zeta/M$ is large, $\mu(r)$ decreases rapidly near the event horizon, which may affect photon trajectories.
+The main difference between trajectory equation~\eqref{trajectory_equation} in the QCBH and that in the Schwarzschild BH is the additional term $B(r)$, which modifies the radial metric by quantum geometry.
+Figure~\ref{fig:function_μ(r)} illustrates the behavior of the function $B(r)$ at selected values of $\zeta/M$.
+We can see that when $\zeta/M$ is large, $B(r)$ decreases rapidly near the event horizon, which may affect photon trajectories.
 This effect becomes more evident in Fig.~\ref{fig:deflection_rate_dφdr}, which plots $\frac{{\rm d}\varphi}{{\rm d}r}$.
-At $\zeta/M=3.5$ the rate of change of $\varphi$ with $r$ is significantly greater than 1, indicating that photons may undergo special deflection near the event horizon due to the influence of the quantum parameter.
+At $\zeta/M=3.4$, the rate of change of $\varphi$ with $r$ is significantly greater than 1, indicating that photons may undergo special deflection near the event horizon due to the influence of the quantum parameter.

-From Eq.~\eqref{trajectory_equation}, it is easy to see that the trajectory of photons is determined by the impact parameter and the effective potential.
 Among the trajectories of photons orbiting the BH, there exists a special type of photon orbit, namely, the unstable photon sphere orbit.
-Photons on the photon sphere, when perturbed, either fall into the BH or moves towards infinity.
+Photons in this orbit, when perturbed, either fall into the BH or moves towards infinity.
 The behavior of these orbits is governed by the properties of the effective potential.
 To identify the photon sphere radius and its instability, the following criteria must be met: \begin{enumerate} \item The first derivative of the effective potential vanishes at the photon sphere radius

-where $r_{\rm ph}$ is the radius of the photon sphere.
-The corresponding impact parameter is the critical impact parameter $b_{\rm c}$, which satisfies:
+indicating an extremum point in the potential.
+Within the domain of positive real numbers, we can find a solution expressed as